yalmip/yalmip.github.io/_posts/tutorials/2025-05-22-stochasticprogramming.md

 Model = [uncertain(w1,'normal', 2, 1), uncertain(w2,'normal',2,5)];
 ````

-To support the general Gaussian case, the distribution name is **'mvnrnd'**.
+To support the general multivariate Gaussian case, the distribution name is **'mvnrnd'**.
 Important to remember is that this distribution is parameterized in the mean and **covariance**.
 Consequently, the variable defined in the previous example would be

 ````matlab
 w = sdpvar(2,1);